 Cheesy Scalloped Potatoes

 What potatoes are the best for scalloped potatoes?
 Short answer is, both russets and Yukon Golds make the best scalloped potatoes.
-Each performs or cooks slightly differently, and you'll note that in this recipe, you can use either.
+Each performs or cooks slightly differently, and you’ll note that in this recipe, you can use either.
 Russets have a higher starch content and will make the creamiest sauce, but both will yield a very deliciously cheesy and tender scalloped potato casserole.
+How to make simple Cheesy Scalloped Potatoes:

 How to Make the Best Cheesy Scalloped Potatoes Recipe